API versioning & lifecycle

 Deprecated

-In some cases, we might deprecate endpoints or attributes.
-Deprecated endpoints contain hints to new endpoints, replacing their functionality or providing a newer feature version.
-We monitor deprecated endpoints to ensure we only remove functionality when nobody uses it.
-Deprecated endpoints are still served within our SLAs if they had previously made it to GA.
+In some cases, fulfillmenttools might deprecate endpoints or attributes.
+Deprecated endpoints contain hints to new endpoints, replacing their functionality or providing a newer feature version. fulfillmenttools monitors deprecated endpoints to ensure functionality is only removed when it is no longer in use.
+Deprecated endpoints are still served within the fulfillmenttools SLAs if they had previously been GA.

-When an endpoint is under active development (e.g., marked as Alpha or Beta), we might change its semantic and/or syntactic behavior.
-You will find Alpha or Beta flags on resources, types (or part of types), and other places under development.
-If you encounter such a flag, it means the following:
+When an endpoint is under active development (e.g., marked as Alpha or Beta), fulfillmenttools might change its semantic or syntactic behavior.
+If an element has an Alpha or Beta flag, this indicates that:

 Enum handling

-Our schemas use plenty of enums, for example, for status use.
-Please be aware that adding a value to it is considered a nonbreaking change:
+The fulfillmenttools schemas use many enums, for example, for status use.
+Adding a value to an enum is considered a nonbreaking change:

 OrderStatus: